Thomas Knudsen last week became the city’s first chief revenue collections officer.

 Michael Goodwin grew up as a member of St. Michael’s Lutheran Church, at Trenton Avenue and Cumberland Street in Kensington, and remained an active member long after moving to Parkwood.

 The Philadelphia Police Department’s Northeast Detectives Division is seeking the public’s help in locating the following most-wanted suspects in connection with crimes in the Northeast:

-Philadelphia police and the FBI seek the public’s help in identifying two men who robbed a Bustleton bank at gunpoint last month.
-They also are suspects in a suburban bank robbery.
+Philadelphia police and the FBI are seeking the public’s help in identifying a gunman who robbed a bank in Fox Chase on Friday afternoon.

 Staying strong as we age obviously requires keeping physically active, especially focusing on strengthening our muscles.
 And as always, staying strong also means eating well to sustain and build muscle tissue.
 In this case, that means getting enough potassium.

 U.S. Rep. Allyson Schwartz on Monday entered the governor’s race, unveiling a new campaign website and Facebook page, appearing on Rachel Maddow’s show on MSNBC and filing paperwork in Harrisburg to start a state campaign committee.

 The motto of the Vietnam Veterans of America is plain and simple: “Never again will one generation of veterans abandon another.”

 The pilot program that allowed some city residents to place their trash outside at 5 p.m., the night before collection, has ended.
 Now, the earliest trash can be placed outside for pickup is back to the normal 7 p.m.

 Members of the Greater Bustleton Civic League on March 27 voted to support one zoning variance request, but shot down another.